Country action

 National policies

 To keep the Paris Agreement 1.5˚C temperature goal within reach, it is imperative that global CO2 emissions reach net zero around 2050.
 The Paris Agreement requires countries to peak global emissions as soon as possible and to achieve a balance between GHG emission sources and sinks of removals in the second half of this century (Article 4(1)).
-Further, the Paris Agreement requires developed countries to set economy-wide emission reduction targets and developing nations to work towards those (Article 4(4)) (UNFCCC, 2015).
+Further, the Paris Agreement requires developed countries to set economy-wide emissions reduction targets and developing nations to work towards those (Article 4(4)) (UNFCCC, 2015).
 The Agreement does not explicitly exclude emissions from international aviation, nor does it provide a role for ICAO to address these emissions (Dehon, 2021).
-The CAT therefore understands that governments must include international aviation in their NDC targets.
+Therefore, the CAT understands that national governments must include international aviation in their NDC targets

-In addition, at ICAO’s 41st Assembly in 2022, member states agreed to a long-term aspirational goal (LTAG) of net zero CO2 emissions from international aviation by 2050 (ICAO Assembly, 2022a).
-The Assembly Resolution urges states to contribute to this goal and to submit voluntary action plans, while it tasks the ICAO Council to take a coordination role (ICAO Assembly, 2022a; Mithal & Rutherford, 2023).
+At the ICAO’s 41st Assembly in 2022, member states agreed to a long-term aspirational goal (LTAG) for net zero CO2 emissions from international aviation by 2050 (ICAO Assembly, 2022a).
+The Assembly Resolution, which tasks the ICAO Council with coordinating the LTAG implementation, urges states to contribute to this goal and to submit voluntary action plans (ICAO Assembly, 2022b; Mithal and Rutherford, 2023b).
+As of May 2025, 150 out of 193 member states have submitted voluntary action plans (ICAO, 2025b).

-While some countries have started addressing emissions from international aviation, there is wide variation in how governments define ‘international aviation.’
-The United Kingdom, for instance, covers emissions from all outgoing flights in its sixth carbon budget, but does not include emissions from incoming flights.
-The US net zero GHG aviation goal does not cover all outgoing and/or incoming flights, but rather covers emissions from flights operated by American airlines between two countries.
-For instance, if American Airlines flies between London and Paris, the emissions from that flight are covered, but if British Airways flies from New York to London, the emissions from that flight are not included in the US goal.
+While some countries have started addressing emissions from international aviation, definitions for “international aviation”’ vary widely between governments.
+The United Kingdom, for instance, covers emissions from all outgoing flights in its sixth carbon budget, but does not include emissions from incoming flights (UK Climate Change Committee, 2020).
+The Biden Administration’s US net zero GHG aviation goal did not cover all outgoing and/or incoming flights but rather covered emissions from flights operated by US airlines between two countries.
+For instance, if Delta flies between London and Paris, the emissions from that flight were covered, but if British Airways flies from New York to London, the emissions from that flight were not included in the now-abandoned US goal.

 European Union